Back to Blog

 Now, use the nit comb, and – this is super-important – comb all the way through the hair.
 Start by scraping the nit comb against the scalp, tightly, then keep that pressure all the way through to the tips of the hair.

-After every swipe from front to back of the nit comb, wipe the comb off on the wet paper towels that you have nearby.
-You will see the lice and eggs coming out.
+After every swipe from front to back of the nit comb, wipe the comb off on a dampened paper towel.
+You'll see the lice and nits (lice eggs) coming out.

 Now I have some slightly bad news.
 Although not as bad as having lice…